Larryu04/HS_Memory_Game/README.md

 - 🔁 Flip animation on correct guess
 - 🔎 Guess by name (with Enter key or button)
-- 📚 Filter by rarity: Common, Rare, Epic, Legendary, All
+- 📚 Filter by rarity: Common, Rare, Epic, Legendary
 - 🪄 Scrolls and animates automatically to reveal found card
 - 📦 Full support for Standard sets (e.g. Core, Whizbang’s Workshop)